Didstopia/docker-realm-object-server/README.md

 # Realm Object Server for Docker

+_NOTE: This uses the free Developer Edition of the Realm Object Server._

 **NOTE**: This is still a work in progress.
 If possible, do not use this in production yet.

 More information will be available soon, as there are still a few pieces of the puzzle missing.